 "If you only put faith in yourself it can make for some very difficult situations in life when it definitely calls upon trusting others to step up and do what they need to do.
 To me both are very important, I can't separate them."

 While the game has shifted from Quake 3 to ID Software's free Quake Live title, rapha has been stable in his performances.
 The game is much like Quake 3, but to rapha that's not the primary concern.
-He's more worried of falling into the same slump as his old idol cooller. rapha wearing headset yelling with hands up"Drive is very important.
+He's more worried of falling into the same slump as his old idol cooller.
+"Drive is very important.
 If I didn't have the drive I've had, I probably would not have won so many tournaments in a row, maybe only two in the past year and a half.
 I think it's the main reason that I won the IEM World Championship.
 I was going to take nothing less than first place.
 My drive and determination to make that happen was so immense.
 It just seemed like I had more of it than anyone else and it definitely helped give me an edge."

 "A good example [of how much drive matters] is cooller, who was in quite a slump.
 He didn't have the drive, the will to win that he once had.
 You could tell that it was affecting his results.
 But this past year he started to get that hunger to win again.
 You can definitely see a difference as he placed better and better at each tournament he went to."